 Trump is nothing less than a privileged lunatic with a microphone.
 I get it.
 What should bother us more than Trump are the crowds of people who attend his campaign rallies and cheer wildly when he suggests policies and actions that are blatantly illegal, unjust and oppressive.

-It’s fair to say that a high percentage of those who attend Trump rallies identify themselves as Christians.
-Decent, hardworking people who have repented and been baptized.
+It’s fair to say that a high percentage of those who attend Trump rallies identify as Christian.
+People who have repented and been baptized.
 People who profess to having an up-close-and-personal relationship with Jesus.

 The lectionary this week reminds us that the fruit of repentance isn’t found in words or beliefs.
 Real repentance — the repentance that bears fruit — must be lived.
 And one of the ways we live it is by treating others with justice, compassion and respect.

 That’s something Trump can’t understand.
-But as Jesus followers, it’s something we’re called to not only understand, but to practice in our everyday lives.
+But as Jesus followers, it’s something we’re called to not only understand, but to practice every day.